 - Additional living expenses: If a fire or other disaster damages your house, additional living expenses will cover the costs of meals and lodging during the time you need to live away from home.

 Immediately After The Fire

-We figured this is an important step to include especially since we are discussing the entire fire damage insurance claim process.
 Before even thinking of filing the fire insurance claim, you want to make sure your property is safe and secure.
-No matter how big the fire was in your home, a fire could easily have damaged gas lines, electrical wires, support beams, ceilings, floors, etc. If this is the case, your home may not be as secure as it looks at first sight.
-Have fire officials, deem your house safe to enter before entering and inspecting the damage.
-Furthermore, not to mention they will assess the fire damage, determine how it started, and give a better estimate of what needs repair or should be considered totaled.
+Even small fires could easily have damaged gas lines, electrical wires, support beams, ceilings, floors and other components of your house.
+If a fire has caused damage to your home, it may not be as secure as it looks at first sight.
+Have fire officials inspect the damage to deem your house safe before entering.
+They’ll professionally assess the fire damage, determine how it started and give a better estimate of what needs repair or should be considered totaled.

-Now that you can enter, begin to take pictures of your home.
-Just like with any other insurance claim, having your own pictures will go a long way to support your claim and help the process go smoothly.
-It also shows what the fire damage looked like immediately after the fire and not when the insurance adjuster came to assess your property.
-Sometimes it may take a while before the insurance adjuster is able to come out to your property, therefore, always having your own documentation of the damage is a good rule of thumb.
+Now that you can enter, take pictures of your home.
+Just like with any other insurance claim, having your own pictures will go a long way to support your claim and streamline the process.
+It also shows what the fire damage looked like immediately after the fire and rather than when the insurance adjuster came to assess your property.
+Because it may take a while before the insurance adjuster is able to come out to your property, it’s a good rule to always have your own documentation.

 The Fire Damage Insurance Claim Process